Please click the image to play video

 The Vision Symphony

 ‘A unique event, a world first’ – the concert featured visually impaired (VI) and blind musicians in collaboration with Dave Flynn’s Irish Memory Orchestra (IMO).
-The musicians, mentored by members of the Irish Memory Orchestra (IMO), will join the IMO for the symphony having studied the music through a number of online platforms developed by 3L Music for VI and blind Musicians.
+The musicians, mentored by members of the Irish Memory Orchestra (IMO), joined the IMO for the symphony having studied the music through a number of online platforms developed by 3L Music for VI and blind Musicians.

-The VI and blind musicians will perform newly composed music by Dave Flynn, commissioned by Clare Arts Office, using the online audio platforms and Braille music sheets as musical aids.The orchestra will be joined during the performance by the Visionaries Choir, led by Frank Kelly.
+The VI and blind musicians performed newly composed music by Dave Flynn, commissioned by Clare Arts Office, using the online audio platforms and Braille music sheets as musical aids.The orchestra were joined during the performance by the Visionaries Choir, led by Frank Kelly.
 The choir is for people from 16 years of age upwards, who are blind or visually impaired.
 Frank, himself visually impaired, has over 40 years’ experience with directing and organising choirs.

 Conducted by Bjorn Bantock, performers will include Jack Talty, piper Mark Redmond, harpist Anne-Marie O’Farrell and guitarist Niwel Tsumbu.
 VI musicians will include Frank Kelly, Rebecca Kelly and Amy Campbell.
 This ground-breaking event was held in glór, Ennis, Co.Clare on Saturday, October 26th, 2019.

 The concert was held in collaboration with Dave Flynn’s IMO, Clare Arts Office, NCBI and 3L Music.